NicolaiCushnir/learn-postgres/README.md

 the besst way to work with PostgreSQL.
 It must be instaled with scoop, don't worry!.
 However, be careful better to use `powershell` for work with t

-1. install postgres: `scoop install postgres`
+1. install postgres: `scoop install postgresql`

 2. Start server: `pg_ctl start`